Shuffle/Shuffle-docs/docs/API.md

 curl -XPOST https://shuffler.io/api/v1/workflows/{workflow_id}/execute -H "Authorization: Bearer APIKEY" -d {"execution_argument": "DATA TO EXECUTE WITH", "start": "",}
 ```

+Additional info:
+- If you don't send JSON to the API, but a random string, we will tkae the entire string as the execution argument.
+- You can add dynamic app authentication when starting a workflow by using the following header: `appauth`.
+Example: `appauth: jira:auth for jira;elasticsearch:elasticsearch auth`.
+This works both with the name of the auth, and the ID.

 **Success response**
 ```
 {"success": true, "execution_id": "6e58639e-a24f-4af8-b62b-d6fcc2bc10f4", "authorization": "26fb304f-92c9-4ca5-9735-9173ce80569e"}